twurple/twurple/docs/examples/chat/basic-bot.md

 ## 9. Profit!

 Now you can implement a more elaborated command system, add more events to react to, and much more!
-All events are documented in the {@ChatClient} class.
+All events are documented in the {@link ChatClient} class.
 And don't forget to have fun!

 For reference, here's the full code that _should_ be the result of everything we just did: